OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaTwoSidedMaterial.md

   - GGX = 1 (default)

-  If child materials disagree on the type of specular model, this type will be used instead.
+  <p>If child materials disagree on the type of specular model, this type will be used instead.<\p>

   <h3>fallback_toon_specular_model</h3>